robinguiavarch/XAIGUIFORMER_MLReproducibility/README.md

 ---

+## IMPORTANT: This github contains 2 branchs:
+> branch main --> Reproducibility Challenge
+> branch main2_XaiGuiFormerTimeSeries --> New approach with TimeSeries model (see README inside)

+---

 ##  Project Overview

 This repository contains our implementation of **XAIguiFormer** for the ML Reproducibility Challenge, based on the ICLR 2025 paper "XAIguiFormer: Explainable Artificial Intelligence Guided Transformer for Brain Disorder Identification" by Guo et al.